 Other precautions

-Be sure to talk with your doctor about your health history before you take Aristada.
+Be sure to talk with your doctor about your health history before you start Aristada.
 This drug may not be the right treatment for you if you have certain medical conditions or other factors that affect your health.
 The conditions and factors to consider include the following.

 Before starting Aristada treatment, talk with your doctor about any other medications you take.
-They’ll determine if it’s safe for you to receive Aristada.
+They’ll determine whether it’s safe for you to receive Aristada.
 Your doctor may also monitor you more closely when you begin treatment and if they adjust your dose.

-High body temperature.
-Aristada can affect how the body regulates its temperature.
+High body temperature: Aristada can affect how the body regulates its temperature.
 Certain factors may increase your risk of this side effect.
 These can include participating in regular strenuous exercise, being exposed to extreme heat, being dehydrated, or taking certain medications.

 Before starting Aristada treatment, talk with your doctor about your physical activity.
 You should also mention if you’ll be exposed to extreme weather.
-Your doctor can determine if it’s safe for you to start Aristada treatment.
+Your doctor can determine whether it’s safe for you to start Aristada treatment.
 They may also monitor you more closely when you begin receiving the medication and if they adjust your dose.

-Problems with an enzyme called CYP2D6.
-Aristada is broken down by an enzyme known as CYP2D6.
+Problems with an enzyme called CYP2D6: Aristada is broken down by an enzyme known as CYP2D6.
 If this enzyme doesn’t work as well as it should, Aristada could build up in your body.
 This can cause serious side effects such as vomiting, extreme tiredness, or tremor.
 Tell your doctor if you’ve ever been told you have problems with this enzyme.
 They’ll start you on a lower dosage of Aristada and monitor you for side effects more closely.

-Allergic reaction.
-If you’ve had an allergic reaction to Aristada or any of its ingredients, your doctor will likely not prescribe Aristada.
+Allergic reaction: If you’ve had an allergic reaction to Aristada or any of its ingredients, your doctor will likely not prescribe Aristada.
 Ask your doctor what other medications may be better options for you.

 Alcohol use with Aristada